bogdanoancea/MobileNetworkDataSimulationTemplate/data/postLocProb/README-postLocProb.txt

 b) type = "Continous"
 In this case the <specs_time> element will contain the following 4 mandatory child elements: a1) <timeColName> : it gives the column name (in the csv file) of the time variable;
-a2)	<time_start> : it gives the value of the initial time instant as a floating point value a3)	<time_end> : it gives the value of the final time instant as a floating point value a5) <time_unit> : it gives the value time unit and it can have of of the following values: s,m,h
+a2)	<time_start> : it gives the value of the initial time instant as a floating point value;
+a3)	<time_end> : it gives the value of the final time instant as a floating point value;
+a4) <time_unit> : it gives the value time unit and it can have of of the following values: s,m,h;

 4. <specs_tile>
 It enumerates the tile IDs and its parent is <posteriorLocationProbabilities>.